COMP122/comp122-s22/README.md

  # COMP122 Overview
 #### Version: Spring 2022

 This repository provides you with material associated with COMP122.
 During the semester, the professor will be adding additional information to this repository.
 As such, you will need to regularly perform a PULL operation to obtain the most up-to-date information.

+In addition to the class-material repository, you will also need to clone a number of other repositories.
+Such repositories are associated with the MARS (MIPS Assembler and Runtime Simulator), as well as a repository for each of your deliverables (i.e., assignments).
+All of these contents are placed within a specific file hierarchy for better organization.

-This README.md file provides you with an overview of this repository, as well as, a set of tasks to perform to get ready for this semester.
+This README.md file provides you with an overview of this structure, as well as, a set of tasks to perform to get ready for this semester.
+Additionally information is located within the README.md file within the adminstrative folder.

 ## Contents of this repository
   1. README.md and other standard repository files